nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Examples:
 * `exam delete 1 i/1` deletes the first exam from the first student in the displayed students list.
 * `exam delete 2 i/5` deletes the fifth exam from the second student in the displayed students list.

+##### 3.3.2.3 Viewing exam statistics of a student: `exam stats`

+To gauge how one of your students are doing with their examinations, this command allows you to view a graphical representation of all recorded examinations.

+Format: `exam stats STUDENT_INDEX`

+* Views exam statistics of the student at the specified `INDEX`.
+* The index refers to the index number shown in the displayed students list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `exam stats 2` views the exam statistics of the 2nd student in **Reeve**.
+* `find n/Betsy` followed by `exam stats 1` views the exam statistics the 1st student in the results of the `find` command.

 #### 3.3.3 Recording attendance of a student: `attendance` (By: Vaishak)